Repository Config

 and allows-deletions

-settings defaulting to ensure that the history of the branch cannot be modified or deleted.
-Since the default values are appropriate, the parameters
+settings ensure that you can’t modify or delete branch history.
+Since the default values are appropriate, you can simply omit the parameters

 branch-protections: